markaguiar/markaguiar.github.io/bio.md

 cycles, sovereign debt, the political economy of capital taxation, and growth.
 His recent research on sovereign debt concerns self-fulfilling debt crises and equilibrium maturity choice.
 He has also investigated life-cycle consumption, time allocation, inequality, and trends in labor supply.
-His recent research includes work on young men's labor supply and hand-to-mouth consumption behaivor.
+His recent research includes work on young men's labor supply and hand-to-mouth consumption behavior.

 Professor Aguiar was co-editor of the *American Economic Review*.
 He has previously served on the board of editors for the *American Economic